 Employment opportunities in STEM related industries are increasing each year.
-As such, employers are looking for these skills:
+Employers are looking for:

-- Analytical - Analysing and interpreting information and assessing the best course of action.
+- Analytical skills - Analysing and interpreting information and assessing the best course of action.

-- Scientific - Breaking down complex scientific concepts and systems.
+- Scientific skills - Breaking down complex scientific concepts and systems.

-- Mathematical - Accurately gathering and analysing data.
+- Mathematical skills - Accurately gathering and analysing data.
 Applying simple and complex equations to solve problems.

-- Technical - Troubleshooting and debugging a complex technological system or repairing a machine.
+- Technical skills - Troubleshooting and debugging a complex technological system or repairing a machine.

 While obtaining STEM related qualifications is extremely important, studying STEM subjects also provides transferable skills that are essential to competing in today’s job market.
 These transferable skills include:

 The workplace of the future requires strong foundation skills in science and mathematics.
 To compete, young people are encouraged to study STEM subjects as part of their Western Australian Certificate of Education (WACE), particularly the more challenging levels of science and mathematics.
 Choosing STEM subjects as part of the WACE opens the door to exciting and emerging careers, where young people can use their STEM skills to solve real world problems and have the ability to adapt to the changing workforce.